Can We Trust Peter Turchin?created: ; modified:

 Our results show that higher pay dispersion has a detrimental impact on individual performances, but has no significant effect on cooperation.

-I can’t quote anything contradicting him from the second paper – if you read it, you’ll notice it does not analyze effect of wage disparity on cooperation.
+I can’t quote anything contradicting him from the last paper he cites here (sci-hub) for one simple reason: it does not analyze effect of wage disparity on cooperation.
+Turchin literally makes up stuff that is not in the paper.
 There’s no relation between the Turchin’s claim and his reference at all.

 Do I need to check literally every reference in Ultrasociety to see if they were reported faithfully by Turchin?
 I might be overblowing it but how can I trust anything he writes after seeing three papers in succession being falsely reported by him?
 How can anybody trust him?